amepproject/amep/README.md

 # Data Formats

 **AMEP** is compatible with multiple data formats.
-The current version can load particle-based simulation data obtained from LAMMPS (https://www.lammps.org) and continuum simulation data with the following format: The main directory should contain one file with data that stays constant throughout the entire simulation such as the boundaries of the simulation box, the shape of the underlying grid and the grid coordinates.
+The current version can load particle-based simulation data obtained from LAMMPS (https://www.lammps.org), HOOMD-blue, GROMACS and continuum simulation data with the following format:
+The main directory should contain one file with data that stays constant throughout the entire simulation such as the boundaries of the simulation box, the shape of the underlying grid and the grid coordinates.
 It's standard name is `grid.txt` and it should have the following form:
 ```
 BOX:
 <X_min>	<X_max>